Analysis on the opening scene to “CHILDREN OF MEN”

 The opening to the film “children of men” was in complete contrast to the previous thriller “Se7en”, although even though it is shot in completely different styles we still get the conventions of a thriller theme which will attract a primary audience of around 15-40 years old.

-and on to the street is one long camera shot (about a minute in length)
+The handi-cam movement through the coffee house and on to the street is one long camera shot (about a minute in length) Which doesn't apply to most if the thriller conventional shots which are short and sharp, trying to build tension. |

 The first camera shot fades from black to a mid-shot of the protagonist in a crowed coffee shop, the symbolism and importance of this shot could mean it is an everyday routine when something disastrous happens.
 The second shot is where it cuts to the screen of the news; this is the only verbal analysis of the situation that is explained during the sequence of the film.
 The last shot is continuous containing no cuts or editing, just a continuous track of the main character walking out of the coffee house and onto the street, where the camera takes in the surroundings and pans around him.